instill-ai/instill-core/README.md

 ### Community Standards

 We are committed to maintaining a respectful and welcoming atmosphere for all contributors.
-Before contributing, please review our:
+Before contributing, please read:

 - [Contributing Guidelines](./.github/CONTRIBUTING.md)
 - [Code of Conduct](https://github.com/instill-ai/.github/blob/main/.github/CODE_OF_CONDUCT.md)

 ### Support

-Get help to your queries by joining our [Discord community](https://discord.gg/sevxWsqpGh) where you can post any questions on our `#ask-for-help` channel.
+Get help by joining our [Discord community](https://discord.gg/sevxWsqpGh) where you can post any questions on our `#ask-for-help` channel.

 ## Contributors ✨